NCBrady/windows-itpro-docs/store-for-business/microsoft-store-for-business-overview.md

 > **Microsoft Store for Education customers with support for free apps and Minecraft: Education Edition**
 - Admins can acquire free apps from **Microsoft Store for Education**.
 - Admins need to use an invoice to purchase **Minecraft: Education Edition**.
 For more information, see [Invoice payment option](https://docs.microsoft.com/education/windows/school-get-minecraft#invoices).
-- Teachers, or people with the Basic Purachaser role, can acquire free apps, but not **Minecraft: Education Edition**.
+- Teachers, or people with the Basic Purchaser role, can acquire free apps, but not **Minecraft: Education Edition**.

 ## Privacy notice